Dasharo/docs/docs/ecosystem/overview.md

 * Open Source Firmware Community - semi-organised collections of contributors to projects related to embedded firmware.
 Dasharo project contributors are part of OSF community.
-* Development - Dasharo Development describe processes which Embedded Firmware Team use for development of Dasharo Modules, which are sometimes custom services, but most of the time ready to use productised services, Open Core or SaaS.
+* Development - Dasharo Development describes processes which Embedded Firmware Team use for development of Dasharo Modules, which are sometimes custom services, but most of the time ready to use productised services, Open Core or SaaS.